A survey of group actions on 4-manifolds: The -sphere

 \subsection{Groups acting on $S^{4}$}

 Here we consider group actions with no particular assumptions about the fixed point sets. \begin{question} What finite groups act on $S^{4}$? \end{question}

-Of course, if the group is locally linear and has a fixed point then it is a subgroup of $O(4)$, and if it acts linearly, then it is a subgroup of $O(5)$.
+Of course, if the group is locally linear and has a fixed point, then it is a subgroup of $O(4)$, and if it acts linearly, then it is a subgroup of $O(5)$.

-\begin{problem} Show that a finite group acting on $S^{4}$, without fixed point, is isomorphic to a subgroup of $O(5)$. \end{problem} Mecchia and Zimmermann \cite{MecchiaZimmermann2006} have studied the broader problem of determining the groups that act on a homology 4-sphere, assuming the actions are smooth and orientation preserving.
-Their results should apply equally well to the case of locally linear actions.
-A general group would have one of these groups as a normal subgroup of index 2.
+\begin{problem} Show that a finite group acting on $S^{4}$, without fixed point, is isomorphic to a subgroup of $O(5)$. \end{problem} { Mecchia and Zimmermann \cite{MecchiaZimmermann2011} came close to solving this problem in the case of smooth actions, building on their earlier work in \cite{MecchiaZimmermann2006}, which addressed the case of non-solvable groups.
+The orientation-preserving case has finally been completed by Chen, Kwasik, and Schultz \cite{ChenKwasikSchultzArXiv2014} dealing with a delicate issue of subgroups of index 2.
+The orientation-reversing case is not completely settled.
+These results should apply equally well to both smooth and locally linear actions.
 What if the local linearity is dropped?
+Then Chen, Kwasik, and Schultz \cite{ChenKwasikSchultzArXiv2014} construct a \emph{topological} orientation-reversing action of a group that does not embed in $O(5)$. }